 Check the current status of the trails here before you go.

 If you are planning to visit northern Italy, the Blue Trail in Cinque Terre is a must.
 Have you hiked the Blue Trail in Cinque Terre?
-Let us know what you thought in the comments below!
+Let us know what you think in the comments below!